jrouquie/quandl-python/README.md

                   transformation='rdiff', rows=4, returns='numpy')
 ```

-All options beyond specifying the dataset (PRAUGESE/PX) are optional,though it is helpful to specify an authtoken at
+All options beyond specifying the dataset (PRAGUESE/PX) are optional, though it is helpful to specify an authtoken at
 least once to increase download limits.

 You can then view the dataframe with `data.head()`.